mustafaalkan64/KUSYS-Demo/README.md

 When you create a new student, a new user will be created together.
-And default user password will be **"Password_123"**
+And default user password will be **"Password_123"** You can also change it from AppSetting.json file

 So, you can login with email specified and default password above.